 Jan Asselijn I c.1650 I Oil on Canvas I Gallery of Honor

 From a technical standpoint, The Threatened Swan is a beautiful piece, full of force, movement, strength, and fury.
 The swan is rising up, fierce and protective of its egg.
 The dog, in the lower-left corner, suggests the immediate threat.
-Because we view it from almost the same perspective as the dog, we sense that the threats to the swan are immediate, ubiquitous, and may even come from us, the viewer.
+Because we view it from almost the same perspective as the dog, we sense that the threat to the swan is immediate, ubiquitous, and may even come from us, the viewer.

 Asselijn’s work is valuable for the technical skill and strength of the subject, but what makes it a must-see when visiting the Rijksmuseum is that this swan is an allegory.
 It tells the story of one of the most pivotal moments in the history of the Golden Age.

-Simon Schama’s excellent history on the Dutch Golden Age explains the storm of politics swirling in the second half of the 17th century.
+Simon Schama’s excellent history of the Dutch Golden Age explains the storm of politics swirling in the second half of the 17th century.
 The labels reveal the major players.
 The dog is England and France, which declared war on Holland.
 The Grand Pensionary is Johan de Witt, the most powerful statesman in Holland from 1650 until his fall from power.

 In 1672, France and England declared war.
 Holland saw horrific infighting between the powerful, republican de Witt, his ally and brother, Cornelis, and the House of Orange-Nassau.

 A series of events led to what felt like the inevitable fall of the Dutch to the French, English, and some opportunistic German states.
 De Witt and his brother were blamed and violently assassinated in the street.
 In a macabre turn, their corpses were roasted as the mob turned cannibalistic.